SACHIN0280/clinicals-app-clone/README.md

 Push to GitHub and connect to **Vercel** or **Netlify**.
 Set the environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`) in the hosting platform's dashboard.

 ## Known Limitations

 - **No offline form submission:** The enquiry form requires a network connection to submit.
-Queuing leads locally (IndexedDB + background sync) was considered out of scope for this MVP.
+Queuing leads locally using IndexedDB and background sync was considered out of scope for this MVP.

-- **No real-time updates:** The dashboard does not auto-refresh when another team member updates a lead.
-A manual refresh button is provided.
-Supabase Realtime subscriptions would solve this in a next iteration.
+- **No real-time updates:** The dashboard does not automatically refresh when another team member updates a lead.
+A manual refresh is available.
+Supabase Realtime subscriptions could be added in a future iteration.

-- **Single-team auth:** There's no per-user role management.
-All authenticated users have full read/write access to all enquiries.
+- **Single-team auth:** There is no per-user role management.
+All authenticated team users currently have full read/write access to enquiries.

-- **WhatsApp notification not wired:** The notification system described in NOTES.md (section 2) is documented as an architecture decision but not implemented as code in this repo.
+- **WhatsApp notification not wired:** The notification system described in `NOTES.md` (Section 2) is documented as an architecture decision but is not implemented in the current repository.